Schizophrenia Long-Term Care and Treatment: Helping a Family Member

 Regaining Balance and Perspective Through Long-Term Residential Treatment

 Of course, where you seek treatment can be as vital to ensuring long-term success as when you seek it.
 When it comes to severe psychotic disorders like schizophrenia, the best option is to find a treatment facility that can comprehensively treat your loved one’s illness.

 Look for schizophrenia long-term care program that offers multiple levels of intensive treatment options and an array of modalities that can be tailored to your family’s unique needs over time.
 Look especially for modalities that have been proven to be effective in treating schizophrenia, including social therapies like milieu therapy and group therapy, art or music therapy, and family therapy.
 As BrightQuest’s Dr. Karlyn Pleasants asserts,

 For change to really take place and last, change and adjustment has to happen across the entire family system.
 My experience over the past 20 years has been that families who are very involved, who attend their sessions and do the work, are the families who get better and whose change endures.

 A long-term residential treatment facility can provide an unparalleled quantity and quality of time, resources, and care, giving you and your loved one the space and support you need to work together to grow, heal, and live fuller, healthier, more balanced lives—both individually and as a family.

-BrightQuest offers long-term care for people living with schizophrenia and other severe mental health illness.
+BrightQuest offers long-term care for people living with schizophrenia and other severe mental health illnesses.
 Contact us today to learn more about our innovative therapy programs and how we can help you or your loved one start the journey toward recovery.